Theory of the relationship between the UML class diagram and code¶

 class receives an object of the Graphics

-method of the Graphics
+method in the Graphics